carbon-language/carbon-lang/docs/design/values.md

 -   `const Self` -- this forces the use of a _copy_ of the object.
 -   `const Self *` -- this forces the use of a [_pointer_](#pointers) to the original object.
--   A custom type that is not `Self`.
+-   A custom type that is not `Self`, `const Self`, or a pointer to either.

 If the representation is `const Self` or `const Self *`, then the type fields will be accessible as [_value expressions_](#value-expressions) using the normal